 The Pearson Test of English Academic (PTE) is a widely accepted English language certification test that is taken by students and professionals.
 Universities, corporations and governments recognize the PTE Academic as an unbiased measure of a candidate’s proficiency in the English language.
 While preparing for this exam, it is important that you are well acquainted with the exam format in order to understand the different test sections.
-So, in this blog, we will explore the major details of the PTE exam, along with things that you must keep in your mind while undertaking the test.
+So, in this blog, we will explore the major details of the PTE Exam Pattern, along with things that you must keep in your mind while undertaking the test.

 |Exam||Pearson Test of English (PTE)|